-StreetTRACKS® Gold Trust is an investment trust, formed on November 12, 2004 under New York law pursuant to a trust indenture, or the Trust Indenture.
-World Gold Trust Services LLC is the Sponsor of the Trust, or the Sponsor.
-The Bank of New York is the trustee of the Trust, or the Trustee.
-State Street Global Markets, LLC is the marketing agent of the Trust, or the Marketing Agent.
-The Trust holds gold and from time to time issues Baskets in exchange for deposits of gold and distributes gold in connection with redemptions of Baskets.
+StreetTRACKS[®] Gold Trust or the Trust is an investment trust, formed on November 12, 2004 under New York law pursuant to a trust indenture, or the Trust Indenture.
+World Gold Trust Services, LLC, or WGTS, is the sponsor of the Trust, or the Sponsor.
+The Bank of New York, or BNY, is the trustee of the Trust, or the Trustee.
+State Street Global Markets, LLC, or SSGM, is the marketing agent of the Trust, or the Marketing Agent.
+The Trust holds gold and from time to time and issues streetTRACKS Gold Shares, or Shares, in Baskets in exchange for deposits of gold and distributes gold in connection with redemptions of Baskets.
+A Basket equals a block of 100,000 Shares.
 The investment objective of the Trust is for the Shares to reflect the performance of the price of gold bullion, less the Trust's expenses.